IntelLabs/nlp-architect/doc/source/bist_parser.rst

 .. code:: python

-    from nlp_architect.bist import BISTModel
+    from nlp_architect.models.bist_parser import BISTModel

 Training
 ========

-Training the parser requires having a ``train.conll`` formatted according to the `CoNLL data format <http://universaldependencies.org/format.html>`__, annotated with part-of-speech tags and dependencies.
+Training the parser requires having a ``train.conll`` file formatted according to the `CoNLL data format <http://universaldependencies.org/format.html>`__, annotated with part-of-speech tags and dependencies.
 The benchmark was performed on a Mac book pro with i7 processor.
-The parser achieves an accuracy of 93.8 UAS on the standard Penn Treebank dataset (Standford Dependencies).
+The parser achieves an accuracy of 93.8 UAS on the standard Penn Treebank dataset (Universal Dependencies).

 Basic Example